erostefano/fatigueAnalysis.js/README.md

 ### Data Collection

 - **Video Recording:** For each label a 30 seconds video has been recorded in car.
 - **Frame Extraction:** Every frame has been extracted.
-Note: Large dataset may cause git issues.
+Note: Large dataset may cause Git issues.

 ### Data Preprocessing